cheeye/hashicups-vault/README.md

 4. **HashiCups deployment**:
    * Pull and start HashiCups Docker containers
    * Configure HashiCups to communicate with Vault via Vault Agent
-5. **License configuration**:
-   * Copy the license file to required locations
-   * Apply the license to Vault

 ## Accessing the Application